gambol99/kubernetes-platform/README.md

 # Kubernetes Platform

 This repository contains a pattern for the configuration of management of a collection of Kubernetes clusters, usign ArgoCD as the deployment framework.
+You can view the full documentation [https://gambol99.github.io/kubernetes-platform/](https://gambol99.github.io/kubernetes-platform/)

 ## Why This Pattern?